Kennedy-Lab-UW/Duplex-Sequencing/README.md

         Version 2.0
         By Brendan Kohrn and Scott Kennedy(1)
-        (1) Department of Pathology, University of Washington School of Medicine, Seattle, WA 98195 Based on work by Mike Schmitt and Joe Hiatt November 26, 2013
+        (1) Department of Pathology, University of Washington School of Medicine, Seattle, WA 98195 Based on an original script by Scott Kennedy November 26, 2013

         Written for Python 2.7.3
         Required modules: Pysam, Samtools

         Inputs:
-            A position-sorted paired-end BAM file containing reads with a duplex tag in the header.
+            A position-sorted paired-end BAM file containing reads that have been processed by tag_to_header.py.

         Outputs:
             1: A paired-end BAM file containing SSCSs